moorateeahtashil/Information-Retrieval/README.md

 ---

-## License & citation

-- Code: choose an OSS license (e.g., MIT) for this repository.
-- Data: **EU Regulatory IR (EU2UK / UK2EU)** from Hugging Face (`community-datasets/eu_regulatory_ir`).
-  Please consult the dataset card for licensing and citation and cite the authors in any publications.

----

 **Questions / improvements?**
 Open an issue or PR with your suggestions (e.g., spaCy lemmatization, section-number joining, passage chunking for neural IR).